Why a woman’s public persona matters more than her actual professional success.

 Let’s name some easy targets: Kim Kardashian and Ariana Grande.
 If you think about it, all the infamous Kim K ever did was leak a sex tape and star in a successful reality show, while Ariana Grande has been dragged through the mud for allegedly being a diva (plus licking donuts, which was bizarre, but ultimately trivial).
 No arrests, no serious allegations.
 Yet it’s women like them who instantly come to mind when we think of hatable celebrities.

 My favorite example is Kristen Stewart.
-Yes, she signed onto a joke of a franchise (looking right at you, “Twilight”) early in her career, and made headlines in 2012 for having an affair with “Snow White and the Huntsman” director Rupert Sanders, but what made her a tabloid punchline was her reserved, “awkward” persona and refusal to smile for cameras.
+Yes, she signed onto a joke of a franchise early in her career (looking right at you, Twilight), and made headlines in 2012 for having an affair with “Snow White and the Huntsman” director Rupert Sanders, but what made her a tabloid punchline was her reserved, “awkward” persona and refusal to smile for cameras.

 (Bonus: despite being married, Sanders himself suffered virtually no professional repercussions for the affair while the brunt of the blame was thrown on Stewart.)